PyFilesystem/pyfilesystem/docs/interface.rst

 Utility Methods
 ---------------

-The following members have implementations in fs.base.FS but will probably never require a non-default implementation, although there is nothing to prevent a derived class from implementing these:
+The following members have implementations in fs.base.FS and will probably never require a non-default implementation, although there is nothing to prevent a derived class from implementing these:

     * :meth:`~fs.base.FS.createfile` Create a file with data
     * :meth:`~fs.base.FS.getcontents` Returns the contents of a file as a string
+    * :meth:`~fs.base.FS.setcontents` Sets the contents of a file as a string or file-like object
     * :meth:`~fs.base.FS.getsize` Returns the number of bytes used for a given file or directory
     * :meth:`~fs.base.FS.isdirempty` Checks if a directory contains no files
     * :meth:`~fs.base.FS.makeopendir` Creates a directroy (if it exists) and returns an FS object for that directory